Lia-De/ToDoList/README.md

 # To Do List app
 Created 2025-01-08 as part of Lexicon course, fullstack C# developer.

-## Next version Going forward (5 Feb, 2025) - Version 0.5
-Adding timers for tasks, reworking deadline, and working on adding the possible features:
-- [ ] Login for users
-- [ ] Ability to start timer on the each task
-- [ ] Sorting projects by: Name, Status, Hours Worked, Tag
-    - [x] Sort by status
-- [ ] Keeping time per Task as well as for whole Project
-- [ ] Keep a history of DateTime stamps for each time you worked on a Task
-- [ ] Manually add time spent
-- [ ] Fields for StartDate and CompleteDate For total time of project.
-   - Maybe a list of all changes of status { Status, DateTime } to keep track of that.

 ## Design Considerations going forward (29/1 2024) - [Version 0.4](https://github.com/Lia-De/ToDoList/tree/ToDo_v4)
 This will be an app to keep track of time and processes for craft projects.
 Textile, wood, or whatever else needs a user to keep track of their time.